U.S. asks Comcast for more data to review Time Warner Cable merger

-WASHINGTON (Reuters) - U.S. communications regulators on Friday asked Comcast Corp (CMCSA.O) for additional details about its video and broadband operations, including its web traffic management practices, to review the company’s proposed merger with Time Warner Cable Inc TWC.N.
+WASHINGTON, Aug 22 (Reuters) - U.S. communications regulators on Friday asked Comcast Corp for additional details about its video and broadband operations, including its web traffic management practices, to review the company’s proposed merger with Time Warner Cable Inc.

 The Federal Communications Commission is reviewing whether the proposed $45 billion merger between Comcast and Time Warner Cable, the two largest U.S. cable providers, is in the public interest.